-This is Erlang's loss probability for a service system with X servers and an arriving load of A, no queue allowed.
+The WBERLANG_B function returns the Erlang's loss probability for a service system with X servers and an arriving load of A, no queue allowed.
 The result of WBERLANG_B(A, X) can be interpreted as either the fraction of time all servers are busy or the fraction of customers lost due to all servers being busy when they arrive.
-It is extended to non-integer values of X by linear interpolation.
 The arriving load A is the expected number of customers arriving per unit of time multiplied by the expected time to process one customer.
+The syntax is: